jenniferfi/simple-sentiment-analysis/README.md

 The sentiment analysis uses VADER lexicon from NLTK.
 The application itself is built with Flask.

-Test the application f.ex. with the included .xlsx file.

-Testing the application with the included Excel file, the analysis page looks like this.
+Testing the application with the included Excel (.xlsx) file, the analysis page looks like this.
 ![Screenshot of analysis page](app/static/images/app.png?raw=true)

 ## Local development